OwlFromDiscord/OwlFromDiscord/README.md

 ## Hi there 👋

-22, College Student, Currently learning Pythonf and beginning my coding journey!
+22, College Student, Currently learning Python on Codedex and beginning my coding journey!

 Any Pronouns, idrc